 Figure 5.5.3.4-1: Processing AF requests on PDU Sessions supporting HR-SBO

 1. The V-AF requests to influence traffic routing is the same as steps 1 to step 5 of of Figure 5.5.3.3-1.
+The V-NEF determines in step 2 in that figure that the HPLMN is different from the PLMN the V-NEF belongs to.
+The V-NEF derives the UE identity(ies) from the AF request information as defined in 3GPP TS 29.522 [24] before storing it in the V-UDR.

 Editor's note: How roamers will be identified in TrafficInfluData is FFS.